Starphopia/Flutter-Part-03-How-to-Build-Beautiful-UIs-With-Flutter-Widgets-Course/README.md

 <br>

-## Mi-Card Application
+# Mi-Card Application
 This application acts as a business card, displaying the contact details of the holder.
+On the left is an implementation with a Quokka on a background of leaves.
+The images were taken from Unsplash:
+- Background of leaves by Rodion Kutsaev published on September 5, 2016
+- Quokka in wildlife park, Sydney, Australia by Laura Barry published on August 4, 2020